 The Board's formal work plan

 Ratos’s Board shall comprise a minimum of four and a maximum of nine members.
-At present there are two women Board members.
+At present, two out of six Board members are women.
 The Board is appointed by shareholders at each Annual General Meeting.
 The mandate period is thereby one year.

-The 2021 Annual General Meeting resolved that the Board of Directors should comprise six members with no deputies and to re-elect Board members Per-Olof Söderberg, who was also elected as Chairman of the Board, Eva Karlsson, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström (CEO).
+The 2023 Annual General Meeting resolved that the Board of Directors should comprise six members with no deputies and to re-elect Board members Per-Olof Söderberg, who was also elected as Chairman of the Board, Tone Lunde Bakker, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström (CEO).
 Read more about the Board members.

 Responsibilities and duties of the Board